netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    from the "period of time" and "recurrence rule" format defined in
    {{?RFC5545}}.

-   This module is defined as a standalone module rather than in the UCL module with the intention that the time/date definition can be reused.
+   This module is defined as a standalone module rather than as part of the UCL module with the intention that the time/date definition can be reused.